neekey/grunt-multi/README.md

 }
 ```

-After configuration you must add the task in front of your task List, let change the code like this:
+After configuration you must add the `multi` task in front of your task List, change the code like below:

 ```js
 grunt.registerTask('build', [ 'multi:list', 'copy' ]);
 ```

 But when you run `grunt build` again, nothing magic happen.
-Yeah, that's the point, for the risk of ruining your old task, the `grunt-multi` will not work until you specify a `--multi` flag, so just try it, nothing will hurt you.
+That's the point, for the risk of ruining your old task, the `grunt-multi` would not work until you specify a `--multi` flag, so just try it, nothing will hurt you.

-One more thing, you can use a additional flat `--debug` to console out the particular configuration for a single thread.
+One more thing, you can also add an additional flat `--debug` to console out the particular configuration for a single thread.

 Enjoy!